artemis-prime/chess-two-ways/just-the-chess/CORE_ARCH.md

   }

 ```

-  Then, `applyResolution` has the effect of setting `squareState`  for this square (and possibly others. eg, if Action is `'castle'`, it involves 4 squares changing state: king from and to, and rook from and to)
+`applyResolution` eventually sets `squareState` for this square and other internal state.
+(And possibly not only for this square.
+If `Action` is `'castle'`, it involves 4 squares changing state: King's `from` and `to`, and Rook's `from` and `to`!)

-  Based on a `Square`'s `squareState`, the UI can say, draw a green circle in it's center while it's being dragged over if it's a  legal move destination, or make an opponent piece change it's drop shadow to show it can be captured, etc.
+Based on `squareState`, the UI can do things like draw a green circle in an allowable empty square being dragged over, or make the opponent's piece thicken and color its drop shadow indicating the possible capture, etc.

-### **Reactive UI via Mobx**
+## **Reactive UI**

-To implement such effects, and rerender state changes in general, we use the fantastic [`mobx`](https://mobx.js.org/) library.
-Among other great qualities, it's so much more condusive to Domain Driven Design since it doesn't impose itself on the architecture.
-Unlike in say Redux, the entire function of state management becomes much simpler and transparent to the whole domain.
-For example, there is not notion of a 'Store' per se: any objects or even individual field can be tracked as observable state.
-Just implement the domain and make things the UI will be directly reacting to as `observable`
+To implement such responses, and render state changes generally, we use the fantastic [`mobx`](https://mobx.js.org/) library.
+Among other great qualities, it's very conducive to Domain Driven Design since it doesn't impose itself on the architecture.
+Unlike with other state management solutions, the thing is handled simply and transparently.
+For example, there is not notion of a 'Store' per se: any objects or even individual fields of objects can be tracked as `observable`.
+Just implement the domain, making relevant things `observable`, and the UI will rerender properly.

-For example, `Square` above has two observable fields, `occupant` and `squareState`.
-When either of those changes, any observer (ie, React component) that merely dereferences them gets rerendered.
+This involves beautifully little code.
+We just wrap a component in `observer`, dereference our `observable`s, and things just work.
+No store, no reducers, (...well, yes actions, but they're simpler and make more sense)

-We just wrap our component in `observer`, dereference our `observable`s, and things just work.
-No store, no reducers, (...yes actions, but they're much simpler and more transparent)
+For example, a `Square` above has two `observable` fields, `occupant` and `squareState`.
+When either of them is changed by the Core, any `SquareComponent` that dereferences them gets rerendered.

 ```
-// Square.tsx
+// in UI's Square.tsx
 import { observer } from 'mobx-react'

 const SquareComponent: React.FC<{ square: Square }> = observer(({ square }) =>